 Students who meet the state requirements for entry into kindergarten are given a hearing and vision screening.
 Students are also screened for developmental readiness.
-Students requesting early entrance and meeting district requirements are given the district's early entrance screening to help determine eligibility.
+Early entrance students are no longer accepted beginning with the 2018-2019 school year due to the removal of funding for students who do not meet the date of birth cut-off.